The T. S. Eliot Prize 2024

 Scattered Snows, to the North / Carcanet Press

-Carl Phillips is the author of sixteen books of poetry, including Then the War: And Selected Poems 2007–2020(Carcanet Press, 2022), which won the 2023 Pulitzer Prize.
-His latest poetry collection Scattered Snows, to the North was published by Carcanet Press in 2024.
+Carl Phillips, shortlisted for the T. S. Eliot Prize 2024 for Scattered Snows, to the North (Carcanet Press), is the author of sixteen books of poetry.
+They include Then the War: And Selected Poems 2007–2020(Carcanet Press, 2022), which won the 2023 Pulitzer Prize.
 Phillips has also written three prose books, most recently My Trade Is Mystery: Seven Meditations from a Life in Writing (Yale University Press, 2022).
 After more than thirty years of teaching at Washington University in St. Louis, he lives on Cape Cod, Massachusetts.
 Photo © Reston Allen

 Katrina Porteous